coleyr/PaintedLake/content/posts/the-most-interesting-man-in-the-world.md

 ---
-title: The Most Interesting Man in the World
+title: 'The Most Interesting Man in the World'
 date: 2021-03-01
 tags: ['Uncategorized', 'Carl Schreiber']
 ---